 25. Chorizo a la Sidra

 There are infinite ways to enjoy Spanish chorizo, and this recipe combines it with another legendary local product: sidra (cider).
-Spanish cider is much less sweet than you might be used to, so if you can’t get your hands on some, use the sourest cider you can find.
-If you’re in Spain, look for Basque or Asturian cider.
+Spanish cider is much less sweet than you might be used to, so if you can't get your hands on some, use the sourest cider you can find.
+In Spain, look for Basque or Asturian cider.

 26. Chorizo al Vino Tinto